chibinz/CHIP-8/README.md

 ## Dependencies
 - `meson`
 - `cmake`
+- `ninja`

-`chip` relies on `MiniFB` to get a frame buffer, but you don't need to explicitly install it yourself. `meson` directly fetch source files from the `MiniFB` repository declared in `subprojects/minifb.wrap`.
+`chip` relies on `MiniFB` to get a frame buffer, but you don't need to install it yourself explicitly. `meson` directly fetch source files from the `MiniFB` repository declared in `subprojects/minifb.wrap`.
 However, you still need `cmake` to build `MiniFB`.
-Prebuilt binaries are available at the github release section.
+Prebuilt binaries are available in the GitHub [release](https://github.com/chibinz/CHIP-8/releases) section.

 ## References
 - [Emulator 101](http://www.emulator101.com/chip-8-emulator.html)